yatesco/seafile-docs/deploy/new_directory_layout_5_0_0.md

 # Config files location change in Seafile Server 5.0.0

 Seafile server has various components, each of them has its own config files.
-These files used to be in different directories, which is incovenient to manage.
+These files used to be in different directories, which is inconvenient to manage.

+This is the layout before Seafile Server 5.0.0:

 ```sh
 └── seahub_settings.py